Prompt Asks for "Best" Without Defining a Decision Rule

 1. Prefer the option whose team has the most senior contributor.

-2. If still tied, prefer the option with longer track record.
+2. If still tied, prefer the option with the longer track record.

-3. If still tied, return both with a note.
+3. If still tied, return both with a one-line note on the trade-off.

 Step 5: Ask for trade-offs as part of the answer